At a Glance

 About This Mini-Lesson

-This Teaching Idea provides two core activities, which give students an overview of school segregation in the United States today and open a discussion about possible responses to school segregation, as well as four extension activities, each of which explores a more specific topic relating to school segregation.
+This mini-lesson provides two core activities, which give students an overview of school segregation in the United States today and open a discussion about possible responses to school segregation, as well as four extension activities, each of which explores a more specific topic relating to school segregation.
 Use the activities most relevant to your students or school.

 Activities